dbono711/cisco-nso-mcp-server/README.md

 - **Asynchronous Processing**: All network operations are implemented asynchronously for better performance
 - **Structured Responses**: Consistent response format with status, data, and metadata sections
 - **Environment Resources**: Provides contextual information about the NSO environment
+- **NSO Integration**: Uses [cisco-nso-restconf](https://github.com/dbono711/cisco-nso-restconf) library for a clean, Pythonic interface to NSO's RESTCONF API
+- **Flexible Logging**: Configurable logging to stdout and/or file via environment variables.
+When the `LOG_FILE` environment variable is set, logs are sent to both stdout and the specified file.
+If the log file cannot be created or written to, the server falls back to stdout-only logging with an error message
+- **Multiple Client Support**: Works with any MCP-compatible client including Windsurf Cascade and custom Python applications

 ## Available Tools and Resources